 Hacienda Temozon Sur: Also a former henequen grower and processor, this Hacienda has been turned into a wonderful boutique hotel and is a Luxury Collection Hotel.
 It is beautifully decorated with lovely outside and indoor seating areas and a nice restaurant overlooking the grounds.
 There is a great pool and spa in the building where they processed the sisal.
 You can also see wonderful carriages from the period and the old cars and tracks from the short gage railroad that was used on the property.
 The rooms are attractive and, in addition to the spa, there are several cenotes (underground caves) with water that you can visit.
 There were actually massage tables set up in one in the cenotes, near the water, which would be a very relaxing experience.
 I highly recommend this property if you want to get out of the hustle and bustle of Merida and experience the Hacienda lifestyle.

 Hacienda San Pedro Ochil: This is another hacienda that has a restaurant and folk art studios for various local artists which are sponsored by Coleccion Fomento Cultural de Banamex.
 There is a nice display of folk art in one of the buildings.
-There is a nice restaurant with lovely terrace overlooking the grounds.
+There is a nice restaurant with lovely terrace overlooking the grounds where I enjoyed lunch.